dlayton66/gig-boss-interview/README.md

 \
 [Here is the link](https://www.figma.com/file/9qH3jQrBrNppwJjSgnoGUP/GB-Coding-Challenge?type=design&node-id=0%3A1&mode=design&t=wlM8zlV3ihzc8ZNB-1) to the Figma designs we've created as examples of what you could create.
 Individual examples are also shown in this README for each iteration.
 You can copy our designs or do your own thing, as long as all the required data and functionality are there!

+# CODING CHALLENGE INSTRUCTIONS

+You are the leader of 3 bands, and it's time to do taxes for the year — ugh, sucks right?! 🙃 \
+Thankfully, you're working on an app that would make tax season a whole lot easier for musicians like you!
+Each band has 4 members total (3 including you).\
+\
+Below you will find the instructions for each iteration of the assignment!

 ## Iteration 0